Yuzu: The Japanese Citrus Fruit Taking Over the World

 Yuzu trees

 Yuzu are slow-growing trees that can take five to ten years before they produce fruit from a seedling.
-Grafted trees will generally fruit within the first 1-3 years.
+Grafted trees will generally fruit by the second year.
 However, it is recommended the flowers be removed from immature trees to allow them to direct their energy into growth instead of fruit production.
 The stems contain 2.5 cm sharp thorns, which can make harvesting more of a challenge.